GhostNaN/ReVidia-Audio-Visualizer/WinReadMe.txt

 Then simply use the desktop shortcut to enjoy!

-I also HIGHLY recommend installing VB-CABLE: https://www.vb-audio.com/Cable/index.htm#DownloadCable
+Optionally install VB-CABLE:
+https://www.vb-audio.com/Cable/index.htm#DownloadCable

+In case no device is found or wasapi is not an option.
-As this software ONLY accepts input(mics) audio streams on Windows for now.
+As this software ONLY accepts inputs and wasapi audio streams on Windows.

-Without it you might not be able to select your speaker's audio or even start the program at ALL because it also uses Windows audio APIs that meld better with PortAudio.

 Setting up VB-CABLE in 5 steps:
 1. After installing VB-CABLE go into the sound control panel or by running "control.exe mmsys.cpl"